Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Yeah, but we ‘Backs don’t live that long most times.
 You know that."

-"…You have *decades* left, Daar, and you are in frankly unbelievably good health.
+"...You have *decades* left, Daar, and you are in frankly unbelievably good health.
 There is also that new Cruezzir-G compound coming onto the market.
 Surely your prospects are bright?"

 "Heh, ‘prolly.
 I dunno.
 Ain’t ever been a Stoneback who pushed it as hard as me though."
 He flexed outrageously in place, "It’s been a lotta fun!
 But all this, it’s gotta have consequences, right?"

 "That’s another big word!
 Regaari has been a good influence on you."

 "Ha!
 He has, I love ‘em!
-But…"
+But..."

 "Daar," said Genshi honestly, "I suspect you and I will grow very old together."

-"…" Daar stood up, walked over, picked Genshi up, and scooped him into a full-body hug.
+"..."
+Daar stood up, walked over, picked Genshi up, and scooped him into a full-body hug.
 "Thank you."

 Genshi returned the hug.
 "It is nothing but the truth.
-Now put me down…?"
+Now put me down...?"

 A playful chitter, "Nah."
 Daar stomped back to the couch and dragged Genshi with him in a forceful happy-snuggle of looming chocolate hulk.
 Genshi sighed.
 Such indignities were the price he paid for their friendship.